epsilon537/boxlambda/docs/tools/target_py.md

   -gdb                  Wait for GDB to connect.
 ```

 `Target.py` is easy to use directly.
-It's also used internally by the build system, for instance to implement targets such as `make boxkernfs_load`.
+It is also used internally by the build system.
+For example, it is used to implement targets such as make boxkernfs_load.

 ## Example use cases